 The British operations at Bletchley Park, where they successfully decrypted the German Enigma machine codes, are notable instances.

 The popularity of code-breaking and riddles led to the development of code-breaking-themed board games and puzzles.
-Mordecai Meirowitz's board game "Mastermind," created in 1970, is one famous example.
+Mordecai Meirowitz's board game Mastermind, created in 1970, is one famous example.
 In Mastermind, participants try to discover a concealed code by making predictions while getting feedback on their accuracy.

 Code-breaking games entered the digital arena with the introduction of electronic gadgets and computers.
-Portable electronic games like "Simon," which challenged players to learn and duplicate a pattern of flashing lights and noises, were early examples.
+Portable electronic games like Simon, which challenged players to learn and duplicate a pattern of flashing lights and noises, were early examples.

-The growing popularity of escape rooms and other puzzle-solving games has led to the emergence of the "Crack the Code" gaming genre in recent years.
+In the following years, the idea of deciphering codes and solving puzzles developed further.
+The growing popularity of escape rooms and other puzzle-solving games has led to the emergence of the Crack the Code gaming genre in recent years.

 Solving a sequence of puzzles, riddles, or ciphers is frequently required in these games to unlock a code and move to the next stage.
 They can be played in tangible or digital versions and are becoming increasingly well-liked as pastimes and exercises in teamwork.

-Usually, feedback has two parts, The number of accurate numerals or characters in the suitable locations (represented by the letter "X").The precise digits or characters are in incorrect places (represented by the letter "O").
 The code maker gives the code guesser information without exposing the exact placements of the correct numbers or characters.